therandomsecurityguy/khalifa/README.md

-# Kalifa - Security Graph Ingestion
+# Khalifa - Security Graph Ingestion

 Agentless ingestion of AWS Org resources and Security Hub findings into a Neptune-backed security graph.